Star names set for heavy-hitting World Cup last eight

 There's a surprise package too, with Morocco now aiming to become the first semi-finalists from Africa having reached their first quarter-final.

-BBC Sport looks as some of the themes brewing as players aim to underpin their greatness and go down in footballing folklore.
+BBC Sport looks at some of the themes brewing as players aim to underpin their greatness and go down in footballing folklore.

 A heavy-hitting last eight